Claydough6/gui_resolution/README.md

 Individual window for displaying useful information to the user are created as instances of the InfoWindow class.
 These include the help window, error window, and success window.

+## Resolution Flow
+The resolution function that is called to verify the canvas has three main validation sections: premise and conclusion validity, premise and conclusion representation, and clause derivation.

+Premise and conclusion validity double-checks that all premises and the one conclusion are prop-logic statements, and that the premises and conclusion are sound.
+If they are not, then the program knows to expect a resolution that does not result in the null set {}.

+Premise and conclusion representation is a sanity check on the "givens."
+Each premise (and the conclusion) should be represented by at least one clause on the Resolution Canvas.

+Finally, clause derivation follows the arrows from parent clause to child clause and checks for "one-step" validity, that is, that {A, B} and {~A} result in {B}.
+This should terminate in exactly one clause without children, that should either be the null set {} or a non-empty set.